Security and Privacy of Student and Teacher Data

 Redundancy and Backup

 All student and teacher data that form part of the Maths Pathway system is subject to the same standard redundancy and backup procedures.
-Data is hosted on secure environments in Microsoft and Amazon run data centres in Sydney and Melbourne.
+Data is hosted on secure environments in Microsoft run data centres in Sydney and Melbourne.
 Within those data centres, data is stored on at least three ‘nodes’ simultaneously, meaning that if any two of those nodes fail, the data is still available and will replicate to new nodes within minutes.
 Offsite backups are produced on a nightly basis, and additional backups are performed each week.

 Even in the worst case of a complete hardware failure on the part of our data providers, access can be restored within hours, and little or no data would be lost.
 These components are actively monitored by a professional monitoring service (both automated and human), and various early warning systems allow for faulty hardware, etc. to be fixed or replaced before it becomes a problem.